hemerajs/hemera/packages/hemera-ajv/README.md

 ### Reuse schemas

 You can reuse schemas across server actions.
+This functionality is provided by a custom schema store.
+If you reference a schema with `schema#` it will be replaced by the JSON schema at startup time.

 ```js
 hemera.addSchema({